kostberg/react-custom-scrollbar/README.md

 ![Mozilla Add-on](https://img.shields.io/amo/dw/webmail-ad-blocker?style=for-the-badge) ![Mozilla Add-on](https://img.shields.io/amo/stars/dustman?style=for-the-badge)
 # React custom scrollbar ⚡

+## Styling 💅
+Easiest way is just to edit the provided scss file manually or hook use classname provided in the component props with you own css file

 ## Props/Options
 + className = "scrollbar" (string)
 + disabled = false (boolean, use this to disable scroll on for example integrating menus with this)